-Monstera laniata is a or Monstera adansonii plant.
-This plant is a South American large variety of Swiss cheese easy to care for so long as you water it when it needs water and grow it in the right levels of light, temperature, and humidity.
+Monstera laniata of the Araceae family is a South American large variety of Swiss cheese easy to care for so long as you water it when it needs water and grow it in the right levels of light, temperature, and humidity.
 The Monstera Laniata is the big-leaved variation of the Monstera adansonii plant and another name for it is Monstera adansonii var.
 Laniata.
 However, Monstera Laniata is the most common plant among all the types of Monstera plants in the United States.

 Read this article to learn everything you need to know about Monstera adansonii.

 - What Is Monstera Laniata?